 Prior to the completion of this offering, our directors are not entitled to compensation.
-Following the completion of this offering, each independent director will receive an annual fee of \$ for serving on the board of directors.
-In addition, each independent director will receive an annual fee of \$ for serving on one or more committees of the board of directors and the chairman of each such committee will receive an additional annual fee of \$ for serving on such committee in such capacity.
+Following the completion of this offering, each independent director will receive an annual fee of \$50,000 for serving on the board of directors.
+In addition, each independent director will receive \$5,000 for each quarterly meeting that they attend.
+The chairman of our audit committee receives an annual fee of \$10,000 and the chairman of the nominating and corporate governance committee receives an annual fee of \$5,000 for their additional services in these capacities.
 Directors who are employees of our investment advisor do not receive additional compensation for service as a member of our board of directors.
 We will also reimburse each of the above directors for all reasonable and authorized business expenses in accordance with our policies as in effect from time-to-time.